thisislawatts/example-jobs/Commercial Sales Director (Melbourne).md

-Commercial Sales Director, NZ (Auckland or Wellington)
+Commercial Sales Director (Melbourne)
 ---

 <img src="https://res.cloudinary.com/snyk/image/upload/v1537345894/press-kit/brand/logo-black.png" width="100" alt="Snyk logo" />

-<p><span style="font-weight: 400;">The Commercial Sales Director, NZ (Auckland or Wellington) will be part of an expanding APJ Sales Team covering the New Zealand market.&nbsp; This person will be responsible for developing, accelerating, up-selling and closing business with new and existing Snyk prospects and customers in the territory.
+<p><span style="font-weight: 400;">The Commercial Sales Director (Melbourne) will be part of an expanding APJ Sales Team covering the Melbourne market.
+This person will be responsible for developing, accelerating, up-selling and closing business with new and existing Snyk prospects and customers in the territory.
 The Commercial Sales Director will maintain the highest level of knowledge about Snyk’s solutions and business strategy while being responsible for the successful execution of the respective sales plan.&nbsp;</span></p>
 <h2><strong>A successful seller will:</strong></h2>
 <ul>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Be an aggressive self-starter with the ability to build executive relationships, articulate Snyk’s solution and business value, create demand and close deals.</span></li>